async-library/react-async/README.md

 ### `<Pending>` / `<Async.Pending>`

-This component renders only while the promise is pending (aka loading) (unsettled).
+This component renders only while the promise is pending (loading / unsettled).

 Alias: `<Async.Loading>`